- Before the ACA, health coverage for college students tended to be hit or miss.

-Is a parent’s plan more affordable?
+1. Is a parent’s plan more affordable?

-Studying out of state?
+2. Studying out of state?

 If the student will attend college in another state, network restrictions on the family plan could result in little or no access to healthcare where the student will be living.
 In that case, it probably makes more sense to get a new health plan – either in the exchange or through the university – that includes providers in the area where the student will be living.

-Eligibility for exchange subsidies
+3. Eligibility for exchange subsidies

 Most health insurance plans generally don’t cover foreign travel.
 (Emergency care is often covered, although patient and insurer definitions of “emergency” aren’t always the same, and medical evacuations are rarely covered.)

-But there are a plethora of travel health insurance plans available, many of which cater specifically to students.
+If you’re planning to spend a semester abroad, your home school and your host school will be able to point you toward the health plans that they recommend for coverage outside the US.
+If you’re shopping for coverage on your own, there are a plethora of travel health insurance plans available, many of which cater specifically to students.
 Travel plans are not regulated by the ACA, but they provide a good supplement to students’ U.S.-based health insurance during the time spent abroad.

 Whether you’re heading off to college yourself, or sending your child out into the world, rest assured that there will be a health insurance plan that’s just the right fit.